lanephillips/imp/README.md

 * Hashtags may be supported somehow, but they are counted for their full length.
 * A note can include a free "hat tip" or "via" mention, if you are allowed to mention the other user.

-Shortening of URLs and @-mentions are not a way to sneak in extra text, as only valid @-mentions get shortened, and client applications might not display the entire URL.
+Shortening of URLs and @-mentions is not a way to sneak in extra text, as only valid @-mentions get shortened, and client applications might not display the entire URL.

 Notes can be edited or deleted.
 Edited notes are flagged as such.